leaf-ai/platform-services/README.md

 The following instructions make use of the stencil tool for templating configuration files.

-This major section describes two basic alternatives for deployment, AWS kops, and locally hosted kind (kubernetes in docker).
+This major section describes two basic alternatives for deployment, AWS kops, and locally hosted KinD (kubernetes in docker).
 Other Kubernetes distribution and deployment models will work but are not explicitly described here.

 ## Verify Docker Version